getnikola/nikola-site/stories/manual.rst

     Slug of the post.
 Used as the last component of the page URL.
 We recommend and default to using a restricted character set (``a-z0-9-_``) because other symbols may cause issues in URLs. (required)

+    So, if the slug is "the-slug" the page generated would be "the-slug.html" or "the-slug/index.html" (if you have the pretty URLs option enabled)

+    One special case is setting the slug to "index".
+This means the page generated would be "some_folder/index.html", which means it will be open for the URL that ends in "some_folder" or "some_folder/".

+    This is useful in some cases, in others may cause conflicts with other pages Nikola generates (like blog indexes) and as a side effect it disables "pretty URLs" for this page.
+So use with care.

 date
     Date of the post, defaults to now.
 Multiple date formats are accepted.